era-platform/cene/notes/docs.md

 ```
 (defn compile-expression unique-ns definition-ns stx out-ns ...)
 ```
-Constructs a monad that, if invoked, macroexpands the given `stx` in a later tick, allowing the macro calls to monadically install definitions over the course of any number of ticks and produce a desugarable Staccato expression.
+Constructs a monad that, if invoked, macroexpands the given `stx` in a later tick, allowing the macro calls to monadically install definitions over the course of any number of ticks and produce a fully compiled expression.
 If the expression is successfully computed, it is defined directly in the given `out-ns`.

 -
 ```